The History of Length Measurements

 Medieval scene showing different measurement systems across Europe with feudal lords, monks, and religious texts maintaining records in a bustling trade setting.

 The fall of the Roman Empire led to a fragmentation of measurement systems across Europe.
-Each feudal lord, city-state, and guild often had its own standards, creating a chaotic landscape for trade and commerce.
+Each feudal lord, city state, and guild often had its own standards, creating a chaotic landscape for trade and commerce.

 Religious Influences